CEOs Who Give Back

 When it comes to finding ways to “give back” to their communities and the world at large, Guillet and Johnsen have plenty of company among their Alliance colleagues.
 While the Alliance is not a philanthropic organization, Alliance members share a deep desire to make a positive impact on the world.
 Collectively, Alliance members contribute an enormous amount of their time, energy and passions to a wide range of worthy initiatives outside of their professional roles—and have learned plenty along the way.

 While some Alliance members are contributing locally, others are doing it globally.
-Over the past 10 years, Michel Lopez, CEO of translation services provider e2f, has helped several hundred children in Madagascar receive a better education by financing improvements at an elementary school located in a slum.
-In addition to supplying new water pumps, toilets, furniture and a computer room, e2f pays its employees for time they spend teaching at the school.
-In 2012, e2f partnered with the Friends of Houe Foundation in Vietnam to help run a children’s shelter located next to the company’s office.
+Over the past 10 years, Alliance member Michel Lopez, CEO of language services provider e2f, has helped children in Madagascar receive a better education by financing elementary school improvements.
+In addition to providing school supplies at the beginning of every school year, e2f has also financed among others new water pumps, toilets, furniture, a computer room, after school programs and Christmas parties.
 The company’s Malagasy employees are offered the opportunity to spend time at the school to teach French and English, work that the company pays them for as well.
+In 2012, e2f also partnered with the Friends of Hue Foundation in Vietnam to help run a children’s shelter located next to the company’s office, and provides currently almost 80% of the yearly shelter's budget.

 Lopez says CEOs who want to help impoverished communities in developing countries need to choose opportunities carefully.
 In Madagascar, he says, “I specifically asked a local university professor to identify a project for us, with very strict criteria.
 We studied several projects and settled on this school because it was properly run, but had extremely limited means.”
 One of the projects the company turned down was an orphanage that had no children living in it who were over 10 years old.
 “I thought, something was wrong here—what happens to the children after they turn ten?”
 Lopez said.
-“They should be keeping them until they are adults.”
+“They should be keeping them until they are adults, as any responsible parent would do.”

 “You have to be careful not to just throw money at a problem, because you could be contributing to a bigger problem,” he added.
 “It’s much better to do things on a small scale first, so you can be sure that 100% of what you’re giving is not only being used, but being leveraged to do more.”